 Choose distribution channels

 When the company knows who its target audience is — its next step should involve determining which media channels to target.
-The fintech industry is huge and different areas may need different types of media channels.
-Some will need to target traditional media, including television, newspapers, and relevant magazines, while other companies may fare better by using digital media channels, such as social media, video platforms like YouTube, or niche forums such as Reddit.
+Financial technology has revolutionized the way these channels are selected and utilized.
+The fintech industry is vast, and different sectors require different media strategies.
+Some businesses may benefit from traditional channels like TV, newspapers, and industry magazines, while others might see better results through digital platforms such as social media, YouTube, or niche communities like Reddit.

 Create a perfect pitch

 Getting journalists’ attention is hard, as you need to cut through the noise of the competition.
+This is especially true when pitching to venture capital firms, where clarity and impact are crucial.
 Make your pitch short — 100 words max.
 It should incentivize journalists to check out your press release and website, and test the product.
 In 1-2 sentences say why your product is valuable and original.
 While crafting your narrative, always think of the five Ws of journalism — who, what, when, where, and why.

 The subject line is really important if you are sending an email, because it bares directly on whether your letter will be opened.
 Test it, try to be concise but get straight to the point.
 If you do not get a reply, follow-up on your pitch.
 The more a pitch looks like a simple human letter, the more likely it is to be read.